by Matt Slick

 - The Nature of Health, Sanitation, and Sickness, (Leviticus chapters 12 through 14).

-Fortunately, the movie version of the book Angels and Demons isn't full of the half-truths and misrepresentations as was the Da Vinci Code though it certainly wasn't accurate regarding anti-matter as an energy source since it takes more energy to produce than you get out of it.
-And, the Roman Catholic Church did not kill four illuminati scientists in the 1600's.
-I've not read the book, but it supposedly contains many more inaccuracies about Christainity and history.
+Fortunately, the movie version of the book Angels and Demons isn't full of the half-truths and misrepresentations as was the Da Vinci Code, though it certainly wasn't accurate regarding anti-matter as an energy source since it takes more energy to produce than you get out of it.
+And, the Roman Catholic Church did not kill four Illuminati scientists in the 1600's.
+I've not read the book, but it supposedly contains many more inaccuracies about Christianity and history.

 Angels and Demons is simply another offering of Dan Brown, the anti-Christian, who makes a ton of money misrepresenting Christianity and attacking its validity.
 And I can't help but wonder--could we make a movie about Dan Brown and fill it with half-truths, faulty history, and false accusations?
 Would that be okay?